 Let’s start with a definition of power intelligence:

-Power intelligence (PI), or power quotient (PQ), is the individual’s capability to recognize and influence patterns of power dynamics in order to achieve goals and acquire social, power, and life-relevant resources such as status, influence, authority, resources, allies, and sexual partners.
+Power intelligence (PI), or power quotient (PQ), is the individual’s capability to recognize and influence patterns of power dynamics in order to achieve goals and acquire life-relevant resources such as status, influence, authority, allies, and partner.

 The definition includes both the “awareness” of power dynamics and the “competence” to influence power dynamics to achieve life-relevant goals.

 The measure of power intelligence is Power Quotient (PQ).